fscek/moj-zet-app-guide/README.md

 ---

-## Step-by-Step: Generating Your Own Codes or NFC Tags
+## Step-by-Step: Generating Your Own QR Codes or NFC Tags

 ### Creating a QR Code